ssiraevmaksim/ssiraevmaksim/README.md

 - Learn python.

 ssiraevmaksim/ssiraevmaksim is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.
-You can click the Preview link
+You can click the Preview lin